iDingDong/dcool/document/concurrency/mutex.md

 Convert shared ownership to exclusive ownership.
 Wait indefinitely until success.

 Behavior is undefined if shared ownership is not possessed by the current thread.

+Behavior is undefined if any type of active order is already placed the current thread.

 Behavior is undefined if another thread is waiting indefinitely to upgrade.